darigovresearch/Wikipedia-Pig-Latin-Flashcards/README.md

 Watch our video on an Introduction to Anki for a complete overview -> [https://www.youtube.com/watch?v=Dji_h7PILrw](https://www.youtube.com/watch?v=Dji_h7PILrw)

 ## Potential Improvements Yet to be Made
-1. To find a way to systematically pull the cards from source so that any corrections or additions are automatically updated.
+1. To find a way to systematically generate the cards from source so that any corrections or additions are automatically updated.

 ## Contributing
 Pull requests, corrections & fixes are welcome.
 Any contributions must be submitted under the same license that the original piece of work (see below).
 Take a look at any open issues or submit new ones if there is something that needs to be fixed or added.